David Hamid

-David Hamid (born 18 June 1955) is a retired Anglican bishop with British and Canadian citizenship.
+David Hamid (born 18 June 1955) is a retired Anglican bishop (Church of England) with British and Canadian citizenship.
 He has been the Suffragan Bishop in Europe since 2002.

 Early life

 Hamid was born on 18 June 1955 in Scotland, to Scottish and Burmese parents.
 He holds dual British and Canadian citizenship.
 He was educated at Nelson High School in Burlington, Ontario, Canada.
 He studied at McMaster University, graduating with a Bachelor of Science (BSc) degree in 1978.
 He then matriculated into Trinity College, Toronto, and graduated from the Toronto School of Theology with a Master of Divinity (M.Div.) degree in 1981.
+In 2005 the University of Trinity College awarded him the honorary degree of Doctor in Divinity (DD).

 Ordained ministry

 Hamid was ordained in the Anglican Church of Canada as a deacon in June 1981 and as a priest in 1982.
 After ordination he was curate at St Christopher's, Burlington, Ontario, and then rector of St John's in the same city.
-Following this he was mission co-ordinator for Latin America and the Caribbean for the Anglican Church of Canada and then (his last post before his ordination to the episcopate), the Director of Ecumenical Affairs and Studies of the Anglican Communion.
+Following this he was mission co-ordinator for Latin America and the Caribbean for the Anglican Church of Canada.
+He was made a Canon of the Episcopal Diocese of the Dominican Republic in 1996.

+His last post before his ordination to the episcopate was as the Director of Ecumenical Affairs and Studies of the Anglican Communion.
+In this role, Hamid was responsible for the Anglican Communion's relationships with other World Communions and with the World Council of Churches.
+He was also responsible for nurturing and deepening established relations of Churches already in communion with the Anglican Communion, namely the Old Catholic Churches of the Union of Utrecht; the Mar Thoma Syrian Church of Malabar; and the Iglesia Filipina Independiente.
+He also provided executive staff support to meetings of the Communion: the Lambeth Conference of 1998, the Anglican Consultative Council (ACC) and the Primates’ Meeting.

+Highlights of his ecumenical role include:

+From 2001 to 2003, Secretary of the Preparatory Group for Anglican Oriental Orthodox International Commission.

+In 2000 established the International Anglican Standing Commission on Ecumenical Relations (IASCER), in accordance with the resolution from the Lambeth Conference of 1998.
+He served as Secretary of IASCER until 2002.

+In 1999 established the Anglican-Baptist International Conversations, the first ever such international conversations between the Baptist World Alliance and the Anglican Communion, and served as the Anglican Co-Secretary of the body until 2002.